Back to top

 Some purpose-built retirement villages also feature safety and security technology such as built-in emergency response systems if you were to have a fall.

-Also, if you choose a retirement village to downsize to, common areas are looked after by the operator and they’ll even help with day-to-day home maintenance, like changing light bulbs.
+Also, if you choose a retirement village to downsize to, common areas are looked after by the operator and they’ll even help with day-to-day maintenance in your own home, like changing light bulbs.

 2. Financial considerations